MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-purchasing-power-bi-pro.md

 ## Purchase licenses in Microsoft 365

-To Purchase Power BI paid licenses in the Microsoft 365 admin center:
+To purchase Power BI paid licenses in the Microsoft 365 admin center:

 1. Using your administrator account, sign in to the [Microsoft 365 admin center.](https://admin.microsoft.com)
 1. On the navigation menu, select **Billing**, and then select **Purchase services**.